Our commitment to equality and diversity

 The NHS Constitution explains what staff, patients and the public can expect from the National Health Service.

 Arrangements for your appointment

-If you need a reasonable adjustment or have concerns about the accessibility of a building that you are due to have an appointment in, please contact the department (as detailed on your appointment letter) or via our service directory.
+If you need a reasonable adjustment or are worried about whether a building you are due to visit is accessible, please contact the department directly.
+The contact details are in your appointment letter or you can use our service directory.
 You can also contact our Patient Advice and Liaison Service (PALS).

 We would like everyone to be able to understand the information we provide.
 We offer a range of services to help patients get the most from their appointment or stay in hospital.

 What we offer

 - Sussex Interpreting Services (video interpreting) – provider of face-to-face overseas language interpreters

 - Vandu Language Services (video interpreting) – provider of face-to-face overseas language interpreters